 Tim Karp (Guitar)

 To his disappointment on his 12th Birthday, Tim Karp received a black and white Squire Stratocaster instead of a scalectrix.
 Reluctantly he began to play and his natural talent soon became a passion.
-16 years later and he has since travelled to many countries jamming with locals and learning music from across the world.
-A musician who teaches his art in schools across London and finds time to play in a multitude of bands; from Samba, cinematic sound, mashed up hits and originals.
+20 years later and he has since travelled to many countries learning from locals and discovering music from across the world.

 Jamie Benzies (Double Bass)